-Since 1987, the William C. Wefel Center for Employment Law has offered students the opportunity to achieve a Concentration in Employment Law while pursuing the J.D. degree.
-The Center has the distinction of establishing the first program in the United States to offer a Concentration in Employment Law and it is still one of very few programs to offer students this opportunity.
+Since 1987, the Wefel Center for Employment Law has offered students the opportunity to achieve a Concentration in Employment Law while pursuing the J.D. degree.

-To obtain the Concentration in Employment Law, students must complete eleven (11) hours of approved coursework and write a publishable paper on an employment law topic in addition to receiving the J.D. degree.
-Students pursuing the Concentration are required to take and pass with a grade of C or above the basic labor law course, "The Law of Labor Relations," but are otherwise free to choose approved employment law classes.
-These choices can include directed research projects to focus their studies in the areas of employment law which most interest them.
+To obtain a Concentration in Employment Law, students must complete eleven (11) hours of approved coursework and write a publishable paper on an employment law topic in addition to receiving the J.D. degree.
+Students pursuing a Concentration are required to take and pass with a grade of C or above the basic labor law course, "The Law of Labor Relations," but are otherwise free to choose approved employment law classes, including directed research projects, to focus their studies in the areas of employment law which most interest them.

-- Law of Labor Relations (Labor Law) (3) (every year/day; alternating fall semesters/evening)
+- Law of Labor Relations (3) (every year/day; alternating fall semesters/evening)

-- Unions and Their Members (2 hrs.) (every year/day; occasionally evening)
+- Unions and Their Members (2) (every year/evening)

-- Disability Discrimination (3 hrs.) (every year/day; occasionally evening)
+- Disability Discrimination Law (3) (every year/day; occasionally evening)

 Seminars (usually offered in late afternoon or evening)